Walter-o/gcm-downloader/README.md

 **What does it download:**

-- .Pak files (contains filenames of server assets and game assets)
+- .pak files (contains filenames of server assets and game assets)
-- .m4a previews (Basically the preview songs you'd hear in the ingame song before purchasing a song)
+- .m4a previews (Basically the preview songs you'd hear in the ingame before purchasing a song)
+- .dat charts (They include filenames of the .ogg music so the program does parse them at util.getNamesFromChart())
 - .ogg music (Every song (BGM+SHOT) in the game including DLC and removed songs)
-- chart files (They include leveldata and filenames of the .ogg music so the program does parse them at util.getNamesFromChart())

 **What it can't download yet:**